fairer2000/Image-Analysis/README.md

-# Analisis-de-Imágenes
+# Image Analysis - Analisis de Imágenes

-Práctica final de la materia.
+Final project of the subject.

-En el proyecto, se tiene integrado los filtros de estadística de orden.
+Into the project, order statistics filters are integrated.

-a)	De Máxima.
+a)	Max Filter.

-b)	De Mínima.
+b)	Min Filter.

-c)	De punto medio.
+c)	Median Filter.

-d)	De Medio de corte alfa.
+d)	Alpha-Trimmed Mean Filter.

-Con kérneles ajustables.
+With adjustable kernels.

-Los ruidos implementados en el programa fueron:
+The noises implemented in the program were:

-1. Ruido uniforme aleatorio.
+1. Random Uniform Noise
-2. Ruido exponencial aleatorio.
+2. Random Exponential Noise